myspc-development/art-test/docs/architecture/Role_Based_Dashboard_Builder.md

 ## 5. Capability Checks

 Only users with the `edit_dashboard_layout` capability can rearrange widgets.
-Administrators may define default layouts per role which are stored in the `ap_dashboard_widget_config` option.
+Administrators may define default layouts per role which are stored in the `artpulse_dashboard_layouts` option as arrays of widget IDs.

 ## 6. Preview Mode